Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Technological smoothness:  4/5
 	11. Technological extremophilia:  1/5
 	12. Stress/Boredom:  3 (Eustress)
+	13. Me-points:  0/3
-	13. Kind of person most protected:  Advertisers.
+	14. Kind of person most protected:  Advertisers.
-	14. Special categories:  Homogenizing, Anti-Popular, Failsafe
+	15. Special categories:  Homogenizing, Anti-Popular, Failsafe
-	15. Conversion potential: Panarchy<->Commonwealth
+	16. Conversion potential: Panarchy<->Commonwealth
 20. Panarchic War Memorials
 	1. Author's note:  Every time I look at this tech, I think of my (human) dad in a good way.
 He was a two-faced man, but unlike the common (hidden evil) stereotype of two-faced people, he was "evil public face, good private face".
 His hostile public face was built to protect his friends.
 With his hidden face, he taught me pacifism and the love of diversity instead.
 I believe he was THIS kind of bird!  ...but I don't know how it works.
 I don't know how he got like that, I don't know how others can learn to do it, and I don't know what kind of society arises if it becomes common.
 	2. Mechanism proposal:  Panarchic war memorials train pacifists and warmongers to be indistinguishable from each other.
 They're an educational investment in making deeply peaceful people as indistinguishable as possible from deeply violent people.